Making the Road

 Making the Road is the third album by the Japanese punk rock band Hi-Standard.
-Recorded in their native country, it was released on American label Fat Wreck Chords in November 1999.
+Recorded in their native country, it was released on June 30, 1999 by Pizza of Death Records.
+Fat Wreck Chords released it in North America in November 1999.
 The album has sold more than 650,000 copies.

 The cover art is a screenshot from the finale of Akira Kurosawa's Yojimbo.

 Critical reception

 The Spokesman-Review wrote that the album "delivers fast, gritty punk while, at the same time, incorporating violins, violas and cellos."